 Peer Review Process

-In continuing with this strengthened assessment programme, Expert Teams comprised of IAIS members are responsible for conducting various thematic peer reviews, covering requirements for insurance supervision in relation to the ICPs.
-So far, the IAIS has finalised four PRPs, related to:
+To conduct PRPs and to continue a strengthened assessment programme, Expert Teams comprised of IAIS members are responsible for conducting various thematic areas related to insurance supervision and the ICPs.
+So far, the IAIS has finalised four PRPs covering the following topics:

 • Conduct of Business,